kosciolek/vider.info-downloader/readme.md

+**WARNING**: This tool is outdated and doesn't work.
+Will be updated soon.

 # Vider-downloader

 Download videos from [**vider.info**](https://vider.info/), my primary, highly legal, and (with the help of this software) completely ad-free source of the Dr. House series.